ktaylor63/southeast/site/content/lafayette/for-private-landowners.md

 ### Environmental Quality Incentives Program (EQIP)

 Administered by the Natural Resources Conservation Service, this program helps farmers and ranchers who face serious threats to soil, water, and related natural resources.
 For incentive payments and cost share, 5-10-year contracts are required.
 Only applies to focus areas.
-For more information visit: www.nrcs.usda.gov/programs/eqip/
+For more information visit: [www.nrcs.usda.gov/programs/eqip/](www.nrcs.usda.gov/programs/eqip/)

-### Wetland Reserve Program (WRP)
+### Agricultural Conservation Easement Program - Wetland Reserve Easements (ACEP-WRE)

 Administered by the Natural Resources Conservation Service, this program restores former wetlands.
 For a 30-year easement, it pays 75% of restoration cost and annual payments.
 For a permanent easement, pays 100% of the restoration cost and lump sum payment or annual payments.
-See details at: www.nrcs.usda.gov/programs/wrp/
+See details at: [https://www.nrcs.usda.gov/wps/portal/nrcs/detail/national/programs/easements/acep/?cid=stelprdb1242695](https://www.nrcs.usda.gov/wps/portal/nrcs/detail/national/programs/easements/acep/?cid=stelprdb1242695)

-### Wildlife Habitat Incentives Program (WHIP)

-Administered by the Natural Resources Conservation Service this program is designed to reverse decline of farmland-associated wildlife species by helping landowners with wildlife habitat improvements.
-Cost share and habitat planning assistance are available.
-See website for details: [www.nrcs.usda.gov/programs/whip/](www.nrcs.usda.gov/programs/whip/).

 ## What next?